Joplin tornado: In popular culture

 A number of documentaries have been produced about the Joplin tornado and its effects on the city.
 These include Heartland: A Portrait of Survival, directed by Erica Tremblay and featured at the Omaha Film Festival and the St. Louis International Film Festival, as well as Deadline in Disaster (directed by Beth Pike), which followed the staff of The Joplin Globe in the tornado's aftermath and received a regional Emmy in the Documentary-Cultural category during the 37th Mid-America Emmy Awards.
+In October 2011, The Joplin Globe released a hard-cover pictorial book titled 32 Minutes in May: The Joplin Tornado.

-In October 2011, The Joplin Globe released a hard-cover pictorial book entitled 32 Minutes in May: The Joplin Tornado.
+In March 2025, Netflix released a feature-length documentary on the tornado, titled The Twister: Caught in the Storm.
+Residents of Joplin who recalled the storm were interviewed for the documentary.
+Director-writer Alexandra Lacey told The Hollywood Reporter, "It was a difficult prospect to find the characters and make sure that we were treating each one of them the right way and making them feel comfortable to tell their story. [...]
+What really struck me was the lasting mental health impact on the folks there in Joplin.
+Every time the wind gets stronger, or the sirens go...
+It’s really hard.”